 How much does it suck when you suddenly find yourself out of work?
 It might have been a long time coming.
-It might have been a total shock (I know that feel, I had a redundancy happen to me not that long ago.)
+It might have been a total surprise.
 Either way - being out of work in such a position that you may not have been prepared for can be a total shock to your system.
+After being in that position - I started looking at different certificates to acquire when looking for work, among other things to try and kick-start a new career.

 There's always a heap of questions that pop up, mainly, what the fuck am I supposed to do now?
 Which, let's be honest, is an entirely great question.
 I knew when I started to look for a new job that I needed to do something that wasn't sales related (I'm not great a making people go into contracts, or add on products etc) - something that may be somewhat creative would be great, and I love data and spreadsheets (which is SUPER weird since I hate maths?)